UK-EU 'sausage war' talks yield threats, not progress | Politics

 UK-EU 'sausage war' talks yield threats, not progress

-The result was the Northern Ireland protocol, which essentially kept the British-ruled province in the EU's customs union and adhering to many of the rules of its single market -- both of which the rest of Britain has left.
-Brussels accuses London of failing to implement agreed checks on some goods moving from Britain to Northern Ireland, and has started legal action over London's unilateral extension of a "no-checks" grace period.
+There aren't any breakdowns either, and we are going to carry on talking," Frost told reporters.
+"What we now need to do is very urgently find some solutions."
+A senior UK source close to the talks said all options were on the table if there was no agreement, including London further extending a grace period that waives checks on some foodstuffs moving to Northern Ireland beyond June 30.
+Sefcovic responded in kind, saying the EU was considering advancing its legal challenge over Britain's actions, which could result in a court case by autumn or the eventual imposition of tariffs and quotas.

 Britain and the European Union failed on Wednesday to agree any solutions to ease post-Brexit trade with Northern Ireland and exchanged threats in a standoff that could cloud a weekend international summit.
-Since Britain completed a tortuous exit from the EU late last year, its relations with Brussels have soured further, with both sides accusing each other of bad faith over a part of their trade deal that covers goods movements to Northern Ireland.
+Since Britain completed a tortuous exit from the EU late last year, its relations with Brussels have soured further, with each side accusing the other of bad faith over a part of their Brexit deal that covers goods movements to Northern Ireland.

 British Prime Minister Boris Johnson wants a summit of the world's seven largest advanced economies this weekend at a seaside village in southwestern England to showcase what he calls "global Britain".
 But he could receive a warning from U.S. President Joe Biden, who, according to the Times newspaper, will tell London to respect a deal with the EU that was designed to protect a 23-year-old peace settlement in Northern Ireland.

 "What we now need to do is very urgently find some solutions."
-A senior UK source close to the talks said all options were on the table if there was no agreement, including London extending a grace period that waives checks on goods moving to Northern Ireland beyond the June 30 end-date that it has set.
+A senior UK source close to the talks said all options were on the table if there was no agreement, including London further extending a grace period that waives checks on some foodstuffs moving to Northern Ireland beyond June 30.

-Sefcovic responded in kind, saying the EU was considering advancing its legal challenge over Britain's actions in Northern Ireland, which could result in a court case by autumn or the eventual imposition of tariffs and quotas.
-PRESERVING PEACE
+Sefcovic responded in kind, saying the EU was considering advancing its legal challenge over Britain's actions, which could result in a court case by autumn or the eventual imposition of tariffs and quotas.
+WORLD IS WATCHING

+"The U.S. administration and the U.S. Congress are following this matter very closely," Sefcovic told a news conference.
+"I'm sure that the G7, also the European leaders, would raise this issue because I think that what we should be focusing on right now should be the economic recovery ... and how to form and forge this new strategic partnership between the EU and the UK.
+Instead of that, we have these very difficult meetings."

-Preserving the delicate peace in Northern Ireland without allowing the United Kingdom a back door into the European Union's single market through the 310-mile (500 km) Irish land border was one of the trickiest issues of the Brexit divorce.
-The result was the Northern Ireland protocol, which essentially kept the British-ruled province in the EU's customs union and adhering to many of the rules of its single market -- both of which the rest of Britain has left.
+Preserving the delicate peace in Northern Ireland without allowing the United Kingdom a back door into the European Union's single market across the Irish land border was one of the trickiest issues of the Brexit divorce.
+The result was the protocol, which essentially kept the province in the EU's customs union and adhering to many of the rules of its single market -- both of which the rest of Britain has left.

-Brussels accuses London of failing to implement agreed checks on some goods moving from Britain to Northern Ireland, and has started legal action over London's unilateral extension of a "no-checks" grace period.
-London says it has no choice because some of the checks hamper supplies to Northern Irish supermarkets.
+While Brussels is upset that London is failing to honour the protocol, London says it has no choice because some of the checks hamper supplies to Northern Irish supermarkets.
 It has also pointed to rising tensions among pro-British unionists in the province, who say the protocol undermines the 1998 peace agreement by loosening their ties to Britain.

-"We've put forward some solutions to the EU," housing minister Robert Jenrick told Sky News.
-"It can't be right that ... sausages can't travel from Bangor in Wales to Bangor in Northern Ireland."
+Aodhán Connolly, director of the Northern Ireland Retail Consortium, called for rapid action to protect consumers in the province: "We need immediate solutions to keep goods flowing now, and we need a breathing space so that the UK Government and the EU can, in the longer term, find a workable solution."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)